geoserver/geoserver/doc/en/user/source/data/sqlview.rst

 =========

 The traditional way to use database backed data is to configure either a table or a database view as a new layer in GeoServer.
 Starting with GeoServer 2.1.0 the user can also create a new layer by specifying a raw SQL query, without the need to actually creating a view in the database.
-The SQL can also be parametrized, and parameter values passed in along with a WMS or WFS request.
+The SQL can also be parameterized, and parameter values passed in along with a WMS or WFS request.

 Creating a plain SQL view
 -------------------------